PrioritySoftware/PrioritySoftware.github.io/_sdk/SQL-Variables.md

 Using a form trigger, you can define a given text form as read-only when its upper-level form has a particular status, and you can prevent users from opening the text editor in non-HTML format.
-In the former case, set the :\$.READONLY.T variable to 1; in the latter, set the :\$.NOEDITOR.T variable to 1.
+In the former case, set the :$.READONLY.T variable to 1; in the latter, set the :$.NOEDITOR.T variable to 1.

 > **Example:** See the PRE-FORM trigger in the **ORDERSTEXT** form.

 By default, all text forms in ***Priority*** are HTML text forms.
-If you need to create a plain text form, set the :\$.NOHTML.T variable to 1.
+If you need to create a plain text form, set the :$.NOHTML.T variable to 1.

 > **Example:** See the PRE-FORM trigger in the **FTRIGTEXT** form.